 It’s only possible to build this type of culture if your people communicate enough.
 The better they know each other, the greater the sense of camaraderie, and the keener they will be to look for solutions rather than point fingers at each other.
 Consequently, they will solve problems way faster than teams where people are not closely knit.

 It doesn’t matter if you are talking about industry updates, company events or customer stories.
-What matters is that people get into the habit of using the platform to have solution-oriented discussions.
+What matters is that people get into the habit of using the platform to share their knowledge and have solution-oriented discussions.
 That habit will slowly help your people to shape a problem-solving culture.

 4. Encouraging Disagreement